 Finn’s magic

-Sometimes the task of making a custom guitar turns out to be a surprising journey on more levels than neither the maker nor the client would ever expect.
-This one – a guitar named by the client “Heart Of The Forest”, is one of those rare instruments.
+Sometimes, the task of making a custom guitar turns out to be a surprising journey on more levels than either the maker or the client would ever expect.
+This one, a guitar named “Heart of the Forest” by the client, is one of those rare instruments.

 Unflinching Dedication